istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 ## Clean up the example

-To remove all resources created in this task:
+1. To remove all authentication policies

 {{< text bash >}}
+$ kubectl delete peerauthentication --all-namespaces --all
+{{< /text >}}

+1. If you are not planning to explore any follow-on tasks, you can remove all test namespaces.

+{{< text bash >}}
 $ kubectl delete ns foo bar legacy
 Namespaces foo bar legacy deleted.
-$ kubectl delete peerauthentication --all-namespaces --all
 {{< /text >}}